What Is a Fusible Link and How Do You Repair One in Your Car?

 How to Diagnose an Issue

-On an older car, the first place to look for these links is near the battery.
+On an older car, the first place to look for these links is under the hood near the battery or along the firewall.
 You should search for a length of wire that is roughly two gauges smaller than the harness it’s connected to.
 The wrapping might feel more rubbery to the touch compared to other wire, and it could also have ‘fusible link’ printed on it every few inches or so.
-Once you locate it, you can replace the length of wire with a link that matches the gauge of wire called for by the original design.
+Once you locate it, you can replace the length of wire with a fusible link that matches the gauge of wire called for by the original design.
 Don’t try to save a few pennies by simply swapping in a thin gauge wire, as standard wire lacks the protective insulation of a link and could lead to a short-out condition if the strands inside melt away their covering.
+Swapping in an inline fuse may also be tempting, but a fusible link is there for a reason, so trust the vehicle’s engineers.

 While sometimes difficult to detect, fusible link issues shouldn’t keep you off the road for long.